Summary:

 #11: The True Measure of Wealth

-“‘Wealthy’ is meaningless and has no robust absolute measure; use instead the substractive measure 'unwealth,' that is, the difference, at any point in time, between what you have and what you would like to have."
+“‘Wealthy’ is meaningless and has no robust absolute measure; use instead the subtractive measure 'unwealth,' that is, the difference, at any point in time, between what you have and what you would like to have."

 This is such great advice, and it instantly calls to mind The Almanack of Naval Ravikant, which I've covered in the Stairway to Wisdom before too.
 There are literally billions of people to whom you could compare your wealth, but it's all relative.
 If you want to feel great about yourself, compare yourself to the billions of people in the world barely scraping by; or if you want to feel horrible about yourself, compare yourself to the people on the Forbes list.
 It's all nonsense.